 Self-employed individuals and small business owners can also consider other appropriate retirement plans.
 Common options include standard 401(k) accounts, Keoghs, solo 401(k) accounts, and SIMPLE IRAs.
 Review the checklist provided by the IRS to determine if your small business is eligible for a SEP IRA.
 This helps you comply with IRS regulations and avoid costly penalties.

 Human Interest is your source for high-quality 401(k) plans for individuals who own small to medium-sized businesses.
-Visit us today to learn more about the products and services that help support the financial future of you and your employees.
+Learn more about the products and services that help support the financial future of you and your employees.

 Low-cost 401(k) with transparent pricing